jazar01/rcheck-solution/README.md

         5901 ERROR An attempt was made to send an email notification, but there is not a valid mailserver configuration in rcheckconfig.yml

+        5902 WARN  A MailServer was specified, but no MailTo address was specified, email notifications are disabled.

+        5903 WARN  A MailServer was specified, but no MailFrom address was specified, email notifications are disabled.

         9001 INFO  Verbose information displayed when Debug: True.
 Displays the configuration data obtained from rcheckconfig.yml